RakhithJK/nettitude-PoshC2_Old-wiki/Network-Tasks---Lateral-Movement.md

 ### Brute-LocAdmin

-The Brute-LocAdmin script will attempt a brute force password attack against the local administrator account, with the username 'Administrator'
+The Brute-LocAdmin command will attempt a brute force password attack against the local administrator account, with the username 'Administrator'

 `Brute-LocAdmin`

+Also the command will accept a -username parameter, this is required as network administrators often disable the account named 'Administrator' and disable and use a non-standard user account name for the local administrator.

+`Brute-LocAdmin -username john`

 ###